 To turn raw data from HubSpot into dashboards, most companies centralize information into a data warehouse or data lake.
 For Portable clients, the most common ETL pipelines are:

 - HubSpot to Google BigQuery Integration

 - HubSpot to Amazon Redshift Integration

 - HubSpot to PostgreSQL Integration

-Once you have a destination to load the data, it’s common to combine HubSpot data with information from other enterprise applications like Jira, Zendesk, Mailchimp, HubSpot, and LinkedIn.
+Once you have a destination to load the data, it’s common to combine HubSpot data with information from other enterprise applications like Jira, Mailchimp, Zendesk, and Klaviyo.

 From there, you can build cross-functional dashboards in a visualization tool like Power BI, Tableau, Looker, or Retool.